jkuli-net/reverse_tomography/README.md

 The physics is beyond me at this point.
 I could insert the proper physics for a given wave type and get a more realistic result.

+Audio speakers have a 3d falloff function that desribes an out of phase signal behind the speaker, that was not included in the demo.

 So many types of waves.

 How about 3d water?